SaaS or Server-Based EHR Software – Which is Best?

-- Hosted SaaS EMR – For MDS, this means that your Greenway installation is hosted by MDS Medical, in our data centers, on MDS servers.
+- Saas EMR – For us, this means that your EHR software and patient data are hosted by MDS Medical, in our data centers, on MDS servers.
 Redundant data center and remote backups are performed constantly by MDS, and physical security is ensured by a multi-layered access protocol.

-- Server Based EMR – For us, this means that your Greenway installation is housed on your servers, at your location.
+- Server Based (On-Premise) EMR – For us, this means that your EHR software and data is housed on your servers, at your location.
 Physically securing your servers and performing regular backups are your responsibility.
 MDS offers mdsBACKUP – automated cloud backup of Greenway Prime Suite data so you do not have to worry if you are getting daily backups, the biggest concern when you maintain your own onsite server.

-- Server Colocation – You can also host your Greenway installation on your servers in our data center.
+- Server Colocation – You can also host your EHR software on your dedicated server in our data center.
 This enables you to use, control, and maintain your own equipment, but ensures high speed data delivery and physical security of your servers.
 This service is performed through mdsHOSTING.

 Why should we choose an EHR that can be used as a hosted or server-based system?

-If your needs change, or your vendor doesn’t deliver on system speed or uptime promises, you can modify the delivery model.
-By purchasing an EHR that can only be delivered as a web-based system, you are at the mercy of your vendor’s promises of system speed and uptime.
+If your needs change or your vendor doesn’t deliver on system speed or uptime promises, you can modify the delivery model.
+By purchasing an EHR that can only be delivered as a web-based system, you are at the mercy of your vendor’s promises of system speed and uptime, as well as the quality of your internet connection.
+This can be a concern for practices in rural areas that experience internet connectivity challenges.
 If you experience unacceptable slowness or downtime that your vendor is unable or unwilling to resolve, you have few options aside from switching systems altogether.

-Additionally, if your practice grows and speed of data access is a chief consideration, you may elect to move to a client/server model.
-Alternatively, if you begin as a client/server installation but no longer wish to maintain hardware or backups on site, you can move from a client/server system to a web-hosted system if you’re using Greenway Prime Suite.
+Additionally, if your organization grows and speed of data access is a chief consideration, you may elect to move to an on-premise server model.
+Alternatively, if you begin as a on-premise installation but no longer wish to maintain hardware or backups on site, you can move from a client/server system to a web-hosted system (if you’re using Greenway Prime Suite).